PowerDNS/pdns/pdns/dnsdistdist/docs/security-advisories/powerdns-advisory-for-dnsdist-2025-02.rst

 The remedy is: upgrade to the patched 1.9.9 version.

-A work-around is to temporarily switch to the h2o provider until DNSdist has been upgraded to a fixed version.
+A workaround is to temporarily switch to the h2o provider until DNSdist has been upgraded to a fixed version.

 We would like to thank Charles Howes for bringing this issue to our attention.